TheReconJacob/to-do-list-react/README.md

 ## How to Start

-To run the application, type "npm start" in the console log.
+First, install everything required to run it by typing "npm install" in the console log.

+You can then run the application by typing "npm start".

 This will run the app on "localhost:3000".